 The scope of our supervision: Identifying relevant businesses trading unsupervised when required to register with HMRC: Encouraging voluntary disclosure

-It is important to remember that HMRC is but one of many supervisors under the Money Laundering Regulations and the default supervisor for MSBs, ASPs and TCSPs.
+It is important to remember that HMRC is but one of many supervisors under the Money Laundering Regulations and the default supervisor for MSBs, ASPs, TCSPs and EABs.

 Just because a relevant business is not registered with HMRC does not mean that they are trading unsupervised.